 2. Mount Van Hoevenberg East Trail

 The relatively new trail up the east side of Mount Van Hoevenberg makes long, sweeping switchbacks as it gently ascends the mountain, making it an easier climb than the West Trail.
-Starting at the Mount Van Hoevenberg Olympic Complex, the trail works its way away from the cross-country ski trails and bobsled run as it climbs toward the summit ledges.
+Before your hike, start your visit at the brand-new Mountain Pass Lodge.
+There you will find hiking information, a shop, cafe, and information about other cool Olympic activities!
+When you're ready to hike, the trail works its way away from the cross-country ski trails and bobsled run as it climbs toward the summit ledges.
 Set aside plenty of time to enjoy the view of Mount Marcy, Algonquin, and some of the Great Range as you overlook South Meadow.

 - Elevation: 2,860 feet